tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

-# The lottery ticket hypothesis
+# The Lottery Ticket Hypothesis

 ## TODO - Below are only leftovers from the outline